GeekFiftyFive/Alderson.js/README.md

     },
     "uri": {
         "type": "string",
-        "description": "The path on the remote origin to hit" }
+        "description": "The path on the remote origin to hit", "optional: true,
+        "default": "defaults to the uri in the request" }
 }
 ~~~